Caik/go-mock-server/README.md

 ### 5. Caching

 Optimize performance and enhance Go Mock Server's reliability, making it more suitable for handling a high volume of requests, particularly beneficial in performance testing scenarios.

 ### 6. Content-Type Awareness

 Ensure accurate content-type handling by Go Mock Server.
 The application automatically returns the client's request content-type.
 In cases where no content-type is passed in the request, the application defaults to `text/plain`, ensuring seamless handling and compatibility with diverse APIs.

+To override the Content-Type header regardless of the client's Accept header, you can use the --content-type CONTENT_TYPE flag.
+When specified, the mock server will include Content-Type: CONTENT_TYPE in all responses, allowing for consistent response headers across all requests.

 ### 7. Dynamic Mock Creation